 Another important thing to do is set up your workspace.
 The workspace is just the way that the software looks.
 If you have two monitors, use them.
 If you don't it's not necessary.
 I only have one monitor myself.
-Your workspace doesn't have to conform to any standards, with Adobe Creative Cloud, you can save your workspace (as well as your custom keyboard shortcuts) to the cloud so that when you use another computer with Premiere, you can just load it up just like it's your computer.
-They can restore theirs just as easily when you're done.
-I've done that before and it is suuuuuuper helpful.
+Your workspace doesn't have to conform to any standards and with Adobe Creative Cloud, you can even save your custom workspace (as well as your custom keyboard shortcuts) to the cloud so that when you use a friend's computer, you can just load your workspace up just like it's your computer.
+Your friend can restore their workspace just as easily when you're done.
+I've done this countless times before and it is suuuuuuper helpful...

 The only issue I had with this video is that he said the clip mixer is useless... no it's not.
 Leave it!

 Alright, Now that we're organized, we've ingested all of our footage and set it all up to be edited, we can start editing.